How esy works

 Node of this graph are package metadata.
 Edges are instances of dependency relations between packages.
 The dependency relations are defined by the following fields in a package's manifest:

-- this models optional dependencies (if they are installed they are used, otherwise - ignored), an analogue to opam'sdepopts
+"dependencies""peerDependencies"- same as"dependencies"from the point of view ofesy, was used by the legacy implementation ofesy installcommand to defer installing dependencies to the root package."optDependencies"- this models optional dependencies (if they are installed they are used, otherwise - ignored), an analogue to opam'sdepoptswhich are being discouraged now.

 Modules of interest: